Peykaap III-class missile boat

 Zolfaghar (ذوالفقار, named after Zulfiqar; also known as Peykaap III) is a class of fast patrol craft operated by the Navy of the Islamic Revolutionary Guard Corps of Iran.

 Design

-Peykaap III is a modified version of North Korean IPS-16, manufactured by Iran.
+The Peykaap III is a modified version of North Korean IPS-16, manufactured by Iran.

 Dimensions and machinery

 The ships have an estimated standard displacement of 13.75 t.
 The class design is 17.3 m long, would have a beam of 3.75 m and a draft of 0.7 m.
 It uses one surface piercing propeller, powered by two diesel engines.
 This system was designed to provide 2400 hp for an estimated top speed of 52 kn.

 Armament

-Peykaap III crafts are equipped with two single anti-ship missile launchers with Kowsar or Nasr which rely on internal guidance and active terminal homing to 38 km at 0.8 Mach.
+Peykaap III crafts are equipped with two single anti-ship missile launchers with Kowsar or Nasr, which rely on internal guidance and active terminal homing to 38 km at 0.8 Mach.
 It is also compatible with Chinese C-701/FL-10 torpedoes.
-Their secondary armament is two 12.7mm machine gun.
+Their secondary armament is two 12.7 mm machine gun.